qdrant/landing_page/qdrant-landing/content/documentation/concepts/payload.md

 `datetime` - date and time in [RFC 3339] format.

-Example of single and multiple `datetime` values:
+See the following examples of single and multiple `datetime` values:

 ```json
 {